Steven Da Costa: Career

-In 2016, he won the silver medal in the under-21 men's 67 kg event at the EKF Cadet, Junior and under-21 Championships held in Limassol, Cyprus.
+In 2016, Da Costa won the silver medal in the under-21 men's 67 kg event at the EKF Cadet, Junior and under-21 Championships held in Limassol, Cyprus.
 A few months later, he won the gold medal in the men's kumite 67 kg event at the European Karate Championships held in Montpelier, France.
 He also won the gold medal in the men's team kumite event.
 At the World University Karate Championships held in Braga, Portugal, he won the gold medal in the men's kumite 67 kg event.
 A few months later, at the World Karate Championships held in Linz, Austria, he won one of the bronze medals in both the men's kumite 67 kg and men's team kumite events.